-Steven Girgenti.
 Mr. Girgenti is a veteran healthcare executive with a foundation of expertise in healthcare marketing strategies, financing, and mergers and acquisitions.
 He has been Executive Chairman of bioAffinity Technologies, Inc. since November 2014.
-He is presently the Managing Partner of Medi-Pharm Consulting, LLC, providing strategic services to medical device, pharmaceutical, and diagnostic businesses.
 Mr. Girgenti was formerly CEO and co-founder of DermWorx Incorporated, a dermatology company that specialized in developing nanotechnology formulations to enhance the performance of topical drugs.
-He was also the founder and CEO of Healthworld Corporation until 2008, a leading global healthcare marketing services network with offices in 36 countries.
+He was also the founder and CEO of Healthworld Corporation, a leading global healthcare marketing services network with offices in 36 countries, until 2008.
 The network had more than 1,000 brand assignments from nearly 200 clients worldwide, providing strategic marketing and communications services to many of the world's leading healthcare companies.
-Mr. Girgenti founded Healthworld in 1986 and, under his leadership, the Company made numerous acquisitions to expand and diversify the business.
+Mr. Girgenti founded Healthworld in 1986, and under his leadership the Company made numerous acquisitions to expand and diversify the business.
 Healthworld went public in 1997.
-In 1998, and again in 1999, Business Week named Healthworld one of the "Best Small Corporations in America".
+In 1998 and again in 1999, Business Week named Healthworld one of the "Best Small Corporations in America."
 In 1999, Forbes listed Healthworld as one of the "200 Best Small Companies."
-Mr. Girgenti was recognized as "Entrepreneur of the Year" by Nasdaq in 1999, and was named Med Ad News' first "Medical Advertising Man of the Year" in 2000.
-In 2010 he was inducted into the Medical Advertising Hall of Fame.
+Mr. Girgenti was recognized as "Entrepreneur of the Year" by Nasdaq in 1999 and was named Med Ad News' first "Medical Advertising Man of the Year" in 2000.
+In 2010, he was inducted into the Medical Advertising Hall of Fame.
 In addition, Mr. Girgenti is Vice Chairman of the Board of Governors for the Mt.
 Sinai Hospital Prostate Disease and Research Center in New York City and is on the Board of Directors for the Jack Martin Fund, a Mt.
-Sinai Hospital affiliated charitable organization devoted to pediatric oncology research.
+Sinai Hospital-affiliated charitable organization devoted to pediatric oncology research.
 He graduated from Columbia University.
-As Executive Chairman, Mr. Girgenti brings his unparalleled experience in the healthcare field, particularly in marketing, and his skill in building
+We believe Mr. Girgenti should serve as Executive Chairman because of his unparalleled experience in the healthcare field, particularly in marketing, and his skill in building emerging growth companies into multi-national corporations.